RanxduG/RanxduG/README.md

-###Hi there 👋
+### <span style="font-size: larger;">Hi there</span> 👋

-##I'm Ranidu Hansaka Gurusinghe, currently an undergraduate student at the Informatics Institute of Technology, pursuing a degree in Artificial Intelligence and Data Science affiliated with Robert Gordon University, UK.
+I'm Ranidu Hansaka Gurusinghe, currently an undergraduate student at the Informatics Institute of Technology, pursuing a degree in Artificial Intelligence and Data Science affiliated with Robert Gordon University, UK.

 🔭 Currently, I'm diving deep into the realm of Data Science.